microsoft/dicom-server/docs/concepts/worklist.md

 Notes on dataset attributes:
 - **SOP Instance UID:** Although the reference table above says that SOP Instance UID should not be present, this guidance is specific to the DIMSE protocol and is handled diferently in DICOMWeb&trade;.
 SOP Instance UID **should be present** in the dataset if not in the URI.
+- **Conditional requirement codes:** All the conditional requirement codes including 1C and 2C are treated as optional.

 ### Create Response Status Codes